UPDATED BY FRANZISKA SPRITZLER, RD, CDCES

 Today’s Most Common Diabetes Treatments

-In the early 1900s, before the advent of insulin, the medical community advocated for prescribed dietary modifications, now known to us as the ketogenic diet.
-New Jersey-based physician named Frederick M. Allen (1879-1964) was the first to realize that diabetes was more than a problem with blood glucose; rather, it was a global disorder of metabolism.
-He went on to develop the best therapy for diabetes available before insulin: a restricted (400) calorie, ketogenic-style diet providing mainly fat and protein, with the minimum amount of carbohydrates needed to sustain life.
-Between 1914 and 1918 he treated 100 diabetics at New York City’s Rockefeller Hospital with this diet.
+Later, New Jersey-based physician Frederick Allen (1879-1964) realized that diabetes was more than a problem with blood glucose; rather, it was a global disorder of metabolism.
+He went on to develop the best therapy for diabetes available before insulin: a very-low-calorie, ketogenic diet providing mainly fat and protein, with the minimum amount of carbohydrates needed to sustain life.
+Between 1914 and 1918, he treated 100 people with diabetes at New York City’s Rockefeller Hospital with this diet.
 Many other physicians began prescribing it, including Elliott Proctor Joslin, the first U.S. doctor to specialize in diabetes and the founder of today’s Joslin Diabetes Center.

 The Ketogenic Diet and Diabetes Today

-While Dr. Allen’s diet was essentially ketogenic, today’s keto diet is not a starvation diet; it prescribes a sustainable daily caloric intake, based on an individual’s weight, age, and other factors, broken into macronutrients of 75 percent fat, 20 percent protein, and 5 percent carbohydrates.
-However, even with greater caloric intake, the keto diet has proven to be influential in the management and reversal of type 2 diabetes, and the reduction in medications in type 1 diabetes.
+While Dr. Allen’s approach was ketogenic, today’s well-formulated ketogenic diet is not a starvation diet.
+It is characterized by adequate calories –– based on an individual’s weight, age, and other factors ––high fat, moderate protein, and very low carbohydrate intake.
+However, even with greater caloric intake, a ketogenic or very-low-carb diet has been found markedly improve blood glucose levels, leading to reversal in many cases of type 2 diabetes and insulin reduction in type 1 diabetes.

-A variety of clinical studies prove the reduction of carbohydrates, a key factor in the ketogenic diet, can lead to a variety of benefits for type 2 diabetics, including:
+A variety of clinical studies prove the reduction of carbohydrates, a key factor in the ketogenic diet, can lead to a variety of benefits in people with type 2 diabetics, including:

 - Improved insulin sensitivity